 Big Al Kellett’s time in the big leagues was brief.
 He appeared in five games for the Philadelphia Athletics in 1923 and just one with the Red Sox in 1924.
 A 6-foot-3, 200-pound right-handed pitcher, he faced 51 batters in big-league games but never faced even one in the minors.
 There is not a trace of him in minor-league databases.

-Baseball databases show him as born in Red Bank, New Jersey, on October 30, 1901.
-It’s the only connection with New Jersey we find.
+Kellett was born in New York, New York, on October 30, 1901.
 His parents William (a moulder in an iron factory) and Sarah (known as Sadie) were both immigrants from England, though his mother might have come from Scotland.
 Census record-keeping is less than ideal.
 The 1910 census says that Sarah was born in New York, but we place more reliance on the 1920 census, when Al was serving in the Navy aboard the USS Breckenridge.
 That’s when he declared his mother as having Scottish birth.
 The 1930 census says she was born in England.
 The birthplace of Alfred (our man) is also murky.
 The 1910 census shows that he was living in Brooklyn with the family, including siblings Herbert and Harriett.
-The 1930 census adds a younger sibling, Elsie, and says that Alfred was born in New York, and not New Jersey.
+The 1930 census adds a younger sibling, Elsie.
 There is a New York City birth certificate #42025 which has Alfred Kellett born on October 30, 1901 in the borough of Manhattan.

 Wherever he was born, he spent much of his life living in New York City.
 He spent eight years at P.S.
 53 in The Bronx, and then graduated from Morris High School, in The Bronx.
 He attended Columbia University for one year, but left to join the US Navy in May 1919.
 He served a little more than three years, from May 24, 1919 to September 30, 1922.
 By the following June, he was pitching for the Philadelphia Athletics.